 This year we are holding a series of Dark Mountain workshops centred around the eight fires of the ancestral solar year, beginning at winter solstice.
-Following Kinship with the Beasts (Imbolc) and Walking into the Wind (Spring Equinox), Plant Dialogues (May Day and Summer Solstice), our next gathering, Plant Dialogues, will be centred around May Day.
+Following Kinship with the Beasts (Imbolc) and Walking into the Wind (Spring Equinox), Plant Dialogues (May Day and Summer Solstice), our next gathering, Waterland will be centred around Lughnasadh.

 The workshops aim to forge a collective practice amongst writers, artists, and creative practitioners; and to host a culture that can both weather the storm and lay the tracks for a more ‘biospheric’ relationship with ourselves and the more-than-human world.
 Each of the fires will explore different themes and approaches to this practice, from storytelling to plant medicine to performance – but all aim to foster resilience and radical kinship, and to strengthen our creative voices within an ensemble.
 Together we’ll ‘walk through the fire’, letting go of what no longer serves, and discovering what might bring repair and regeneration to a world, and a culture, in crisis.

 Our first fire gathering will be focused around the Halcyon Days, the fourteen days that surround the winter solstice, when it was once believed that the mythic Alcyone, transformed into a kingfisher, would nest by the shore in peace because her father, the god of the winds, had calmed the waves.
 This workshop will be an invitation to pause at the turning of the year, to enter the contemplative space of the Halcyon Days, and to create a piece of work from within that space.

 The sessions will be led by Charlotte Du Cann and Dougie Strang who have created many immersive, dramaturgical events and teachings for Dark Mountain, based on reconnection with deep time and the mythology of place.

 The course comprises two x 2 hour group Zoom sessions, with time for a solo walk/encounter and a creative task during the week in between.
 It will include exercises and discussion and provide opportunities for: